agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `update()`

-The `update()` method is used to update Item data at a specific `primaryKey`.
+The `update()` method is used to update Item data at the given `primaryKey`.
 ```ts {2}
 MY_COLLECTION.collect({id: 1, name: "hans"});
 MY_COLLECTION.update(1, {name: "frank"});
 MY_COLLECTION.getItem(1); // Returns '{id: 1, name: "frank"}'
 ```
 Therefore, we pass the `primary Key` of the Item which should be updated as first parameter.
-And specify the data object, which will be merged into the found Item data by default as second parameter.
+And specify as second parameter the data object that will be merged into the found Item data by default.

 ### 🌪 Overwrite Data
-To overwrite the entire Item data with the passed data object, we set `patch` to `false` in the configuration object.
+In order to overwrite the entire Item data with the passed data object, we set `patch` to `false` in the configuration object.
 The configuration object can be passed as third parameter.
 ```ts
 MY_COLLECTION.update(1, {id: 1, name: 'hans'}, {patch: false});
 ```
-Because the changes doesn't get merged into the Item data, we have to redefine the `primaryKey` in the passed data object.
+Because the changes are not merged into the Item data, we have to redefine the `primaryKey` in the passed data object.
-Otherwise, the `primary Key` will get missing which can lead to problems later.
+Otherwise, the `primary Key` is missing which can lead to problems later.

 ### ❓ Deepmerge
 Unfortunately the `update()` method doesn't support `deep merges` yet.